Politics of Michigan: Federal representation

-Michigan's two United States Senators are Democrats Debbie Stabenow and Gary Peters, serving since 2001 and 2015, respectively.
+Michigan's two United States senators are Democrats Elissa Slotkin and Gary Peters, serving since 2025 and 2015, respectively.

 Michigan is part of the United States District Court for the Western District of Michigan and the United States District Court for the Eastern District of Michigan in the federal judiciary.
 The district's cases are appealed to the Cincinnati-based United States Court of Appeals for the Sixth Circuit.